R-N/ciperpus_test/README.md

 # ciperpus_test

-Fuzzy and csv test case testing with Selenium, unittest, and HttpTestRunner.
+Fuzzy and csv test case testing for web implemented in python 3 with Selenium, unittest, and HttpTestRunner.

 **Ciperpus Interface**